bisuraj/knowthis/README.md

 # KnowThis
-Know This is a multilingual web platform to help rulal and underdeveloped communities to know about various government incentives and welfare programs.
+Know This is a multilingual web platform to help rural and underdeveloped communities to know about various government incentives and welfare programs.

 ## Functionality